muellerberndt/mini-agi/README.md

 cp .env_example .env
 ```

-Configure your environment with OpenAI and Pinecone API keys (if using Pinecone) or Postgres connection info (if using postgres) and choose your memory type.
-If using postgres, you must have pg_vector and the psycopg2 Python package installed.
+### Choose a memory type

+Set the MEMORY_TYPE environment variable to one of the supported backends:

+- pinecone: Requires a [Pinecone](https://www.pinecone.io) account] and API key.
+- postgres: Requires a postgres server with pg_vector installed and the psycopg2 Python package.

 ## Usage